The following sections describe how you configure applications for deployment to a production WebLogic Server environment:

 The basic elements in the deployment plan serve the following functions:

-valueto assign (which can be null).
-The sample plan shown in contains variable definitions for the changes you made to the Session Invalidation Interval and Session Timeout properties.
+value to assign (which can be null).
+The sample plan shown in Sample Deployment Plan contains variable definitions for the changes you made to the Session Invalidation Interval and Session Timeout properties.

-The sample plan shown in contains module override elements for the Enterprise Application, the embedded Web application, and the enclosing root directory.
+The sample plan shown in Sample Deployment Plan contains module override elements for the Enterprise application, the embedded Web application, and the enclosing root directory.
 The module-descriptor entry for the

 weblogic.xml descriptor file contains two